 Ableton Live 9.5 – Looptasic

-Ableton Live 9.5 is a DAW (Digital Audio Workstation) that differs from your run of the mill software package you may be used to.
+Ableton Live 9.5 is a DAW (Digital Audio Workstation) that differs from the run-of-the-mill software package you may be used to.
 Its primary focus is on song arrangement using clips made up of either audio or MIDI data.
 It is great for quickly creating complicated loops and works well with the optional Push hardware controller.
 The are lots of similarities with Native Instruments Maschine, though Ableton Live is a complete stand-alone DAW and works perfectly well without the optional hardware.

 So first impressions right off the cuff – the interface is very clean, almost cartoonish looking at first, but I think it will grow on me.
 The GUI has a very high contrast style so all the controls pop and should be easy to use on stage or in a dark studio.

 Straight away it’s clear to me Ableton is set up as an arrangement tool, not so much a multitrack editor, like ProTools for instance.
-There is a strong emphasis on plugin’s and instrument controls – clicking on any data block brings up a wealth of information at the bottom of the screen.
-It’s a little weird for me as all the track information (inserted synths and FX) are located on the right-hand side of the screen, with an explorer browser on the left – but since I’m right handed it does feels very natural that way.
+There is a strong emphasis on plugins and instrument controls – clicking on any data block brings up a wealth of information at the bottom of the screen.
+It’s a little weird for me as all the track information (inserted synths and FX) is located on the right-hand side of the screen, with an explorer browser on the left – but since I’m right-handed it does feel very natural that way.
 It is also very easy to collapse all the side screens and just focus on the entire arrangement.

-The handling of third-party VST and instruments is excellent, and in the most part plugins look and feel like part of the GUI.
-It’s a little annoying you can’t define more than one location for your VST’s on your hard drive in the preferences, as I like to separate out my plugins from instruments and other samples libraries on my drive.
+The handling of third-party VST and instruments is excellent, and for the most part, plugins look and feel like part of the GUI.
+It’s a little annoying you can’t define more than one location for your VSTs on your hard drive in the preferences, as I like to separate out my plugins from instruments and other sample libraries on my drive.

 The GUI is for the most part very intuitive and logical, though a couple of things could be improved upon if I was to get picky – for instance with the record button being right next to the stop button on the transport, and they both look very similar, colouring one red would help.

 Even after we loaded up some relatively complex projects I never felt the PC was bogging down.
-The interface is a joy to work, particularly on larger projects as you never feel lost or overwhelmed.
+The interface is a joy to work with, particularly on larger projects as you never feel lost or overwhelmed.

 Ableton Live works by using building blocks to create your songs.
 You have two primary screens to work on – the arrange, which is similar to most other DAWs in that you see your complete song stretched out on separate tracks.
 You apply your effects and muck with the arrangement much like any other DAW.

 In general, the entire platform is rock solid.
 We haven’t experienced any weirdness so far.
-Even loading up a complete collection of 3rd party VST plugins went without a hitch with everything to play nicely together.
+Even loading up a complete collection of 3rd party VST plugins went without a hitch with everything playing nicely together.

 We lined up the Roland synth samples to the real deal hardware keyboard we have here in the Music Nation studio, and they’re pretty good.
-Sure there’s always digital vs. analogue differences, but as a whole, they sounded equal ‘analogy’ and fat as the real deal, giving us confidence all the packs have been recorded with care and attention to detail, not just slapped in for extra padding.
+Sure there are always digital vs. analogue differences, but as a whole they sounded equally ‘analogy’ and fat as the real deal, giving us confidence all the packs have been recorded with care and attention to detail, not just slapped in for extra padding.

 As a whole, there is a good amount of good instruments and effects here, more than enough to do almost anything required.
 Ableton 9.5 Suite gives you a good, solid basic collection of practical tools and a simple canvas workspace.

 Ableton is wonderfully simple and yet remarkably broad.
 The interface and toolsets are perfectly balanced to allow intuitive live performance and creative songwriting.
-What might look to be overwhelming at first soon becomes second nature and a feeling of using a digital sketchpad verses a software program.
+What might look to be overwhelming at first soon becomes second nature, and a feeling of using a digital sketchpad versus a software program.
 The DAW does a fantastic job of getting out of the way and letting you just experiment.

-In general, I found Ableton to be fairly painless to switch to, even from my long time Reaper background.
-Everything just kind of makes sense, and help is not far away for anything I was scratching my head over.
+In general, I found Ableton to be fairly painless to switch to, even from my long-time Reaper background.
+Everything just kind of makes sense, and help is not far away from anything I was scratching my head over.
 My whole experience over the last week has been rewarding, and I think there is a lot for me here.
-Unfortunately, the full Suite version price is relatively steep, though if you already have an adequate collection of VST’s you may not need to go the whole hog, all versions of Ableton have the same core operating DAW, just different levels of effects and track counts.
+Unfortunately, the full Suite version price is relatively steep, though if you already have an adequate collection of VST you may not need to go the whole hog, all versions of Ableton have the same core operating DAW, just different levels of effects and track counts.

 If drag-and-drop, sample-based loops, and MIDI sequencing is your thing, Ableton Live 9.5 is easily your dream production tool.
 If you’re totally new to digital audio Ableton is a solid choice for starting out with and I can see why it is so popular with remix producers and electronica musicians.